 Fraudulent phoenix companies in government spotlight

-A number of key government agencies, including this department, are working together to combat fraudulent phoenix behaviour through the Inter-Agency Phoenix Forum.
+A number of key government agencies, including the Department of the Environment, are working together to combat fraudulent phoenix behaviour through the Inter-Agency Phoenix Forum.
 The agencies are sharing intelligence, data, legislative ideas and experiences to assist in the detection and deterrence of fraudulent phoenix behaviour.

 Fraudulent phoenix activity is where a company deliberately liquidates to avoid paying creditors and then carries on the same or similar business with the same ownership, via another entity.
 This is not only illegal but has far reaching and unfair consequences for the community - employees, contractors and suppliers do not receive payments and claims they are entitled to.